Getting to know your customers is crucial if you wanna spread business and boost gains.

 What should I ask for a survey?

 Tailor questions to your goals like customer retention, new product ideas, and marketing insights.
-Include a mix of closed/open, qualitative/quantitative questions.
+Include a mix of closed/open, and qualitative/quantitative questions.
 And pilot test your survey first!